 Rick's Free Auto Repair Advice

-This one’s pretty simple; the tire is harder when overinflated.
-So it bounces more on bumps and holes and transmits more movement to the control arms, ball joints, tie rod ends, and CV joints.
+This one’s pretty simple; more pressure means a harder tire.
+A harder tire means less road shock absorption and more suspension movement.
+So the tires bounce more on bumps and potholes and transmits more movement to the control arms, ball joints, tie rod ends, and CV joints.
 These are expensive components and you’re wearing them out much faster by overinflating your tires.

 Again, this one is a no brainer.
-You have less tire contact with the road when you drive on overinflated tires.
+With more vehicle weight riding on a smaller contact patch, you have less contact with the road.
 That means you have less traction to take off from a stop AND less stopping traction.

 The tread blocks and sipes are designed to squeegee water off the road and pump it out to the sides of the tires.
 That’s what keeps the rubber in contact with the pavement.
 When you overinflate the tires and lift the inner and outer tread blocks and sipes off the pavement, you reduce the tire’s ability to remove water and that causes hydroplaning.